NoahLobbe/StryperBot/README.md

 ## To Do
+- Determine how to check for previous posts of Stryper Saturday.
 - `.remove`: remove song from database.
+Not sure about this one
 - Finish triggering.
 - Catch legitimate non-youtube links when validating
 - add a slash command to print song and template entries from database